 This blog post is an extract from our 2016 Holiday Report.
 Access the 100+ page report here.

-As far as promotions go, Winter Solstice—which takes place on December 22 this year—isn’t very most popular.
-In fact, MailCharts only received 10 emails mentioning “Winter Solstice” or “first day of winter” in 2015.
+As far as promotions go, Winter Solstice—which falls on December 22 this year—isn’t especially popular.
+In fact, MailCharts received only 10 emails mentioning “Winter Solstice” or “first day of winter” in 2015.
 Since few companies are leveraging this holiday, you have the opportunity to jump in and promote your best-selling items.

-Let’s take a look at some of the Winter Solstice emails sent in 2015 to inspire your 2016 campaign.
+Let’s take a look at some of the Winter Solstice emails sent in 2015 to inspire your 2016 campaigns.